Indonesia election: Deaths reported as protesters clash with police | DW | 22.05.2019

-Angry supporters of unsuccessful Indonesian presidential candidate Prabowo Subianto have resorted to violent protest in the streets of Jakarta.
+Angry supporters of unsuccessful Indonesian presidential candidate Prabowo Subianto have resorted to violent protests in the streets of Jakarta.
 The city's governor reported six people killed and many more injured.

-Protests in the streets of the Indonesian capital, Jakarta, turned violent early Wednesday morning, with police reportedly using tear gas and water cannons to disperse demonstrators who had set fire to vehicles and a police dormitory.
+Protests in the streets of the Indonesian capital, Jakarta, turned violent on Tuesday night, with police reportedly using tear gas and water cannons to disperse demonstrators who had set fire to vehicles and a police dormitory.

 Anies Baswedan, the govenor of Jakarta, was quoted by local media as saying six people had been killed and 200 injured.
 There has not yet been official confirmation from police.